teraone/heon2-docu/project-settings/domains.md

 ## Add a Custom Domain
-You can connect your site to any Domain you own.
+You can connect your site to any domain you own.
 On the domain settings page enter you domain name and click the "Add Domain" button.
 Do this for every domain.